jarad/jarad.github.com/_posts/2013-09-05-exploration-of-ridge-regression.md

 {% endhighlight %}

 These results are certainly not consistent across the different methods of selecting the penalty.
-The generalized cross validation approach (GCV) always chooses the right endpoint even up 1000 for a=0.5.
+The generalized cross validation approach (GCV) always chooses the right endpoint even up to 1000 for a=0.5.

 For another example of the ridge traces, we look at the example from the `lm.ridge` function.